- .Regular Army

 Unsure about any requirements?
 Our recruitment team is here to help.

 Getting mail delivered isn't just important in the Army - it's vital.
 As a Postal and Courier Operator, you'll play a key role in getting mail to soldiers, sailors and aircrew so they can stay in touch with friends and family.
-You'll train as a courier, mail guard, counter clerk and sorter, learning how to use the latest IT and satellite communication systems You will work in the Secure courier network, safeguarding and distributing Protectively Marked Material in the UK and overseas.
+You'll train as a courier, mail guard, counter clerk and sorter, learning how to use the latest IT and satellite communication systems.
+You will work in the Secure courier network, safeguarding and distributing Protectively Marked Material in the UK and overseas.

-Key Responsibilities
+Key responsibilities

-You'll be based at South Cerney in Gloucestershire with opportunities to be deployed worldwide.
+You'll be based at South Cerney in Gloucestershire with opportunities to be deployed worldwide

-Deploy all over the world on exercise and operations - wherever your expertise is needed.
+Deploy all over the world on exercise and operations - wherever your expertise is needed

 Gain your Level 2 Apprenticeship

-Earn your category B Driving License
+Earn your category B Driving Licence

 Step 1